norrisdd/get-image/README.md

 # get-image
 A sample website application that accepts a URL on a form and returns a list of all images found on that page.

-**Note**: The application does not take into account Javascript manipulation of the DOM, so sites heavily using frontend libraries such as Angular will not work with this.
+**Note**: The application does not take into account Javascript manipulation of the DOM, so sites heavily using frontend libraries such as Angular will not work as expected.

  ## Libraries used
  - Slim Framework